bathinaMounika/REST-API-using-Springboot/README.md

 # REST-API-using-Springboot

-clone the code
+clone the code,
-open in VS code
+open in VS code,
 click on Run

 It will run at port 8080